floh-bhaptics/floh-bhaptics/README.md

 If you are looking for a very brief introduction how to mod for bhaptics integration, I somewhat cleaned up the code a tiny little bit and added some pointers to the [Shadow Legend VR](https://github.com/floh-bhaptics/ShadowLegend_bhaptics) repository.
 So definitely check that one out, and not the other, even uncleaner ones. ;-)

+If you have any issues or suggestions, the best way to contact me is to ping me on the bhaptics Discord: [https://discord.gg/ThgMunk5](https://discord.gg/ThgMunk5)

 Here is a list of the published mods so far:

 | Mod link | Game links | Video preview | Supported gear | ToDo on Official list? |